topicquests/sensecraft/documentation/routes.md

 Show one specific node of the quest tree.
 Mostly used for nodes considered for play in this turn.
-Show the node description, show author, link to parent and children nodes, link to game_conversation Link to (or embed?) node chat room.
+Show the node description, show author, link to parent and children nodes, link to game_conversation Link to (or embed?) node chat channel.

 ### node_edit `/guild/:guild_id/quest/:quest_id/node/:node_id/edit`

 Edit an unpublished node
 Q: do we allow editing someone else's node?
 Should edits take the form of proposals (and how do we integrate them?)
 Meta-conversation flux TBD
-Link to (or embed?) node chat room.
+Link to (or embed?) node chat channel.

 ### node_create `/guild/:guild_id/quest/:quest_id/node/:node_id/create_child`

 This is where you edit a new node (was called mmowglieditor.)
 The node will be a child of the node_id given.
 You can get there from either a node-centric view, or a tree view with one node selected.

-### conversation_list `/guild/:guild_id/room`
+### guild_channel_list `/guild/:guild_id/channel`

-Each guild has multiple chat rooms (ideally structured conversation, we may reuse a chat system to gain time.)
+Each guild has multiple permanent chat channels (ideally structured conversation, we may reuse a chat system to gain time.)
-The list of chat rooms (or structured conversations if we get there that I can participate in), links to below.
+The list of chat channels (or structured conversations if we get there that I can participate in), links to below.

-### guild_conversation `/guild/:guild_id/room/:room_id`

-Among those chat rooms:
+Among those chat channels:
 leadership (leaders only)
-:rolename-based (per-role chat room) meta (conversation about which quest to do next etc.)
+:rolename-based (per-role chat channel) meta (conversation about which quest to do next etc.)

+Question1: channels are known as channels in the code.
+We should probably reflect that in URLs?
+Question2: Do we want to have a page with all permanent and all gameplay specific channels, or keep them separate?

+### game_channel_list `/guild/:guild_id/quest/:quest_id/channel/`

+A list of game-play specific conversation channels :rolename-based (per-role chat channel)
-:quest-based (conversation around a quest, has a separate route above) :node-based (conversation around a node, has a separate route above)
+:node-based (conversation around a node, has a separate route above)

+### guild_channel_conversation `/guild/:guild_id/channel/:channel_id`
+### game_channel_conversation `/guild/:guild_id/quest/:quest_id/channel/:channel_id`

+The conversation of a guild channel (permanent or game-specific)